 One downside of living in Kearny, however, is that residents on average have to contend with a long commute, spending on average 30.29 minutes every day commuting to work.
 It is, however, a pedestrian-friendly town.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The education level of Kearny citizens is a little higher than the average for US cities and towns: 21.00% of adults in Kearny have at least a bachelor's degree.
+The population of Kearny overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Kearny, 21.00% have at least a bachelor's degree.